 Something that many tipsters don’t consider is the weather.
-If we are playing an Over bet, is not the same if they play in a muddy field with 60 km/h winds than if they play in a smooth afternoon.
+If we are playing an Over bet, it is not the same if they play in a muddy field with 60 km/h winds, than if they play in a smooth afternoon.
 All this plays its role and you must consider the value of each condition.

 After all this, we do our job and build our hypothesis - that’s where we decide if this is a win match, or if we just turn the pick down.
 If data matches our picks, then we can go on and post that pick with a certain stake based on how much trust we have in it after all this process.

 We have to assign our stake based on how comfortable we feel about our pick after all the research has been carried out.

 When the time comes (and only after going through a large sample as we said earlier, modifying and polishing our method and then optimising it) we can share our work with others.
 It’s a great responsibility to tell someone you don’t know at all to deposit some money in a pick you have studied.

 Sadly in this world very few people take this into consideration, and so many reckless people throw themselves into posting tonnes of picks, whilst convincing others to inadvertently lose their money.
 After you’re in it for long enough, you’ll have seen quite a lot of tipsters who lose entire banks in just a few days.